 DOMESTIC VIOLENCE-RELATED CALLS FOR ASSISTANCE

-The Domestic Violence-Related Calls for Assistance (DV) database provides summary statistical data on the total number of domestic violence-related calls received by law enforcement, the number of cases involving weapons, and the type of weapon used during the incident.
-DV data are published in Crime in California and the Criminal Justice Profile series.
-The DV database contains information from July 1986 to the present.
+The Domestic Violence Related Calls for Assistance (DV) database provides summary statistical data on the total number of domestic violence related calls received by LEAs, the number of cases involving weapons and the type of weapon used during the incident.

 HATE CRIME PROSECUTION SURVEY

-The Hate Crime database contains information on the number of hate crime events reported to California's law enforcement agencies.
-Data elements include the location of the crime, type of bias-motivation, victim type (individual/property), number of victims/suspects, and victim's/suspect's race.
-Hate crime data are provided in an annual report to the California Legislature which includes results from the annual Hate Crime Prosecution Survey.
-Hate Crime data are published in Hate Crime in California and also reported to the FBI for publication in Crime in the United States.
-The Hate Crime database contains information from 1995 to the present.
+The Hate Crime database contains information on the number of hate crime events reported to California's LEAs.
+Data elements include the location of the crime, type of bias-motivation, victim type (individual/property), number of victims/suspects and victim's/suspect's race.

-The Homicide database contains data on the number of criminal homicides known to law enforcement agencies in California.
-Data elements include gender, race/ethnicity and age of victim, victim/offender relationship, day and month of the homicide, location, type of weapon used, and the precipitating event.
-Homicide data are published in Crime in California, Homicide in California, and the Criminal Justice Profile series.
-Data are also reported to the FBI for publication in Crime in the United States.
-Homicide data, in a consistent format, is available from 1987 to the present.
+The Homicide database contains data on the number of criminal homicides known to LEAs in California.
+The database contains victim/offender relationship, day and month of the homicide, location, type of weapon used, and the precipitating event.

 JUVENILE COURT AND PROBATION

-The Juvenile Court and Probation Statistical System (JCPSS) database is designed to collect, compile, and report statistical data on the administration of juvenile justice in California.
+The Juvenile Court and Probation Statistical System (JCPSS) database is designed to collect, compile and report statistical data on the administration of juvenile justice in California.
 It provides information on a juvenile's process through the juvenile justice system from probation intake to final case disposition.
-Data from the JCPSS database is available in an electronic format from 2004 to the present.

 LAW ENFORCEMENT OFFICERS KILLED OR ASSAULTED

 The Law Enforcement Officers Killed or Assaulted (LEOKA) database contains information on peace officers who were killed or assaulted while in the line of duty.
-The data on officers assaulted include the type of criminal activity, type of weapon used, type of assignment, time of assault, number with or without personal injury, and police assaults cleared.
-Counts of officers killed by felonious acts or by accident or negligence are also included.
-LEOKA data is available in an electronic format from 2000 to the present.
+The data include the type of criminal activity, type of weapon used, type of assignment, time of assault, number with or without personal injury, police assaults cleared and officers killed by felonious act or by accident or negligence.

 LAW ENFORCEMENT PERSONNEL AND CRIMINAL JUSTICE PERSONNEL SURVEY